The Best Nursery Dresser 2023

 New Zealand pine is a soft wood that can be easily scratched—be careful when you are moving the dresser around.

-Finally, we would call the overall quality of this dresser to be average . . . this is not heirloom quality furniture, but neither is the price, of course!
-For $350, this dresser is functional and will last through more than one child.
+Finally, we would call the overall quality of this dresser average (the drawer bottoms are not solid wood, for example) . . . this is not heirloom quality furniture, but neither is the price, of course!
+For under $500, this dresser is functional and will last through more than one child.
 But you may have to occasionally re-tighten the drawer screws for example.

 We also heard a few scattered reports of shipping damage—this is an unfortunate fact of life when ordering dressers online versus a store.
 Customer service from Amazon is prompt at fixing issues, but just a heads up: be sure to carefully inspect the box and contents when it first arrives, just in case.

-Despite these drawbacks, we think the DaVinci Jayden 6-Drawer Double Wide Dresser is a good value at $350.
+Despite these drawbacks, we think the DaVinci Jayden 6-Drawer Double Wide Dresser is a good value.

 Best Budget-Friendly Dresser

-Best Budget-Friendly Dresser.
-Just as in cribs, IKEA’s affordable dressers (about $100 to $230) are our top pick if money (or space) is tight.
+Just as in cribs, IKEA’s affordable dressers (about $100 to $280) are our top pick if money (or space) is tight.
 Yes, assembly can be challenging.
-And these dressers probably won’t last until your kid goes to college, but $250 for a double dresser (the Hemnes)?
+And these dressers probably won’t last until your kid goes to college, but $249 for a double dresser (the Hemnes)?
 You can’t beat that price.

 Readers praise IKEA’s dressers for their simplicity and value.
 (One caveat: IKEA dressers were recalled in 2016 for tip-over hazards.
 Always anchor a dresser to the wall, whether it is from IKEA or any brand for that matter!).